The treatment

 Ultrasound-guided injection

-Arthrosamid is injected precisely into the joint under ultrasound guidance.
+Arthrosamid is precisely injected into the joint under ultrasound guidance to support accurate placement.
 The procedure itself takes only a few minutes.

 - Step 05